 And, besides, they did not tell you they wanted to learn about that topic.
 They grabbed a freebie.

-A resource library can be an effective method for listing building but make sure you consider all aspects before rushing to set one up for your blog.
+A resource library can be an effective method for listing building, but consider all aspects before rushing to set one up for your blog.

 This was perfect timing!
 I just finished my first freebie and was contemplating whether I should set up a library or just put it within the related post.
 You’ve convinced me!